 - Marital conflicts.
 When a relationship is not satisfactory, it’s normal for a man to have erectile dysfunction.

 Male sexual impotence is often a symptom of other health problems.
-Therefore, it is essential that man consult a specialist to establish a diagnosis.
+Therefore, it is essential that man with this condition consult a specialist to establish a diagnosis.

 The first step in evaluating erectile dysfunction is to obtain detailed information about the medical and psychological history of patients and their partners.
 It is important to create a relaxed atmosphere in the practice between the specialist and the patient to make it easer for the patient to ask questions about erectile function and other sexual aspects.

-As the third step, the specialist will request a series of analytical tests adapted to the patient's symptoms and risk factors.
+In the third step, the specialist will request a series of analytical tests adapted to the patient's symptoms and risk factors.
 All patients should be tested for blood glucose, lipids and total testosterone.
-When testosterone levels are low, the determination of prolactin, FSH or LH will be requested.
+When testosterone levels are low, the levels of prolactin, FSH or LH will be measured.

-Finally, one of the tools for diagnosing erectile dysfunction would be to control and monitor nocturnal erections in order to rule out certain psychological causes.
-This erection control is not completely reliable, though.
+Finally, one of the tools for diagnosing erectile dysfunction would be to observe and monitor nocturnal erections in order to rule out certain psychological causes.
+However, this control is not always completely reliable.

 Treatment of erectile dysfunction